brycewray/hugo-site/content/posts/2023/07/hoping-new-chance-jpeg-xl.md

 Although I hate writing an ending paragraph that includes a vapid nothing-burger like "time will tell," I have no choice in this case: only time will tell whether any other browsers --- and especially the big kahuna, Chrome --- will take up the challenge and support JPEG XL at all, much less as a default.
 But I surely hope they will.
 The web would be better for it.

-**Update, 2023-09-20**: Cloudinary's `f_auto` transformation now includes JPEG XL but, at least for now, has to be enabled on your account ("cloud") through a support request.
+**Update, 2023-09-20**: Cloudinary's `f_auto` transformation now includes JPEG XL but, at least for now, that has to be enabled on your account ("cloud") through a support request.
 According to Jon Sneyers via that same Discord session to which I linked above, "This is because[,] in the current pricing model, creating more variants costs you more transformations and we want to avoid surprise bills."\
 \
 As of the release of 2023-09-18 of iOS/iPadOS 17, iDevices are JPEG XL-compatible; for Macs, that compatibility will come with the 2023-09-26 release of macOS Sonoma (macOS 14).
 {.box}